joel-g/joelguerra-hugo/content/cars/how-does-an-engine-oil-cooler-work.md

 An engine oil cooler is a straightforward upgrade that can make a real difference in protecting your engine, especially if you're building power or driving hard.
 Understanding how oil cooling works helps you make informed decisions about whether it's a worthwhile addition to your build.

-If you're running a turbocharged Honda or any high-performance engine that sees regular hard use, an oil cooler should be on your list of supporting modifications.
+If you're running a turbocharged Honda or any high-performance engine that sees regular hard use, an oil cooler should considered be on your list of supporting modifications.
 It's one of those upgrades that quietly does its job, keeping your oil at the right temperature so you can focus on enjoying the drive.